Arzzam/Arzzam/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new cool sites and develop functional websites.\
-🎓 &nbsp;I'm currently studying Computer Science Engineering in SCADCET.\
+🎓 &nbsp;I recently graduated in Computer Science Engineering at SCADCET.\
 🌱 &nbsp;I'm on track for learning more about ReactJs, Typescript.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\